-The Science and Technology Maker Space at Mill Park was the first Yarra Plenty Regional Library Maker Space.
-It is home to a variety of new and innovative technologies, including Raspberry Pi computers, Arduino microprocessors, 3D printers and Makey-Makeys.
+The Science and Technology Maker Space at Mill Park is home to a variety of new and innovative technologies, including Raspberry Pi computers, Arduino microprocessors, 3D printers and Makey-Makeys.

-The Library encourages ‘tinkering’ and experimentation with these resources, offering a variety of learning programs to support and promote the use of technology in personal projects and entrepreneurial endeavours.
+This Maker Space encourages ‘tinkering’ and experimentation with these resources, and offers a variety of learning programs to support the use and experimentation with technology, whether they are for personal or entrepreneurial endeavours.

-Resources are available for use in branch (with plans to provide some take-home resources in the future) while some are restricted for use in library programs.
+Most resources are available for use in branch (with plans to provide some take-home resources in the future) while some are restricted for use in library-run events.

-- (x1) Makerbot Replicator 2 – Desktop 3D printer available for use under supervision from library staff.
+Makerbot Replicator 2 is a desktop 3D printer available for use under supervision from library staff.

-- (x10) Raspberry Pi 3 Starter Kits – Includes breadboard, various wires, buttons and resistors for basic circuit building.
-Using Pixel OS.
-Also available: 6x 2 Pi Cameras and 6x SenseHAT.
+Raspberry Pi 3 Starter Kits includes a breadboard, wires, buttons and resistors for basic circuit building.
+Pixel OS is the accompanying software.
+Additions to the basic Raspberry Pi Kits include six 2 Pi Cameras and six SenseHAT.

-- (x1) LEGO Mindstorms Ev3 – Build and program LEGO robots.
-Programmer app compatible with most smartphones.
+LEGO Mindstorms Ev3 is a kit where you can build and program LEGO robots with a programmer app that is compatible with most smartphones.

-- (x15) PC stations – Keyboard, mouse and monitor for use with Raspberry Pi, kindly donated by Latrobe University.
+PC stations that include keyboard, mouse and monitor for use with Raspberry Pi, which have kindly donated by Latrobe University.

 How can you access this Maker Space?

-Makers Club is a program for children and young adults to learn essential computer science skills in a hands-on learning environment.
+Makers Club (Ages 12-18) is a program where children and young adults learn essential coding and technology skills in a hands-on learning environment.
 Participants work together on small projects while learning about new technologies, computer programming, electronics and robots.

-Tinker Tuesday special events are hosted throughout the year, providing an opportunity for families to come and tinker with the Maker Space resources and work together on a small project.
+Tinker Tuesday (All ages) special events are hosted throughout the year, providing an opportunity for families to come and tinker with the Maker Space resources and work together on a small project.

-Level Up is an intermediate level course for Code Club graduates or experiences coders looking to ‘level up’ their games development skills.
+Level Up (Ages 8-15) is an intermediate level course for Code Club graduates or experienced coders looking to ‘level up’ their games development skills.
 Using Scratch, participants will work on an individual project with support from a library staff member.